unite-cms/documentation/src/basic-concepts/README.md

 ```

 ### Pagination
-All query find objects allows you to limit the result using a limit and page input field.
+All query find objects allow you to limit the result using a limit and page input field.
 To get the first 10 items, you could do:

 ```GraphQL
 find(limit: 10, page: 1) { ... }